 Topic List : Education

-Stanford Medicine faculty, staff, residents and a student were honored at the medical school’s 2016 commencement.
+Stanford Medicine faculty, staff, residents and students were honored for teaching and clinical skills.